Rocconator/hextoascii/README.md

 Convert hex values to their corresponding ASCII values and print them

 ## Compiling/Executing
-Make sure nasm is installed on your current linux environment, then type build using the makefile.
+Make sure nasm is installed on your current linux environment, then type build using the makefile
 ```
 make convert
 ./convertToASCII